 Special Performance Requirements

-Vishwas contains an optional tabla part.
+Vishwas contains an optional tabla part, which requires the tabla player to bring both a C and D tabla.
 If the tabla player reads western notation, a standard orchestral part is available.

 If the tabla player does not read western notation, it is suggested that an intermediary sit alongside the tabla player to serve as a real-time liaison in rehearsal and performance.
 In addition, a tabla player who has not worked with an orchestra before should meet with the conductor to go through the work beforehand, playing/conducting along with the recording, so that the musical communication process is already familiar before the first rehearsal.